Cost of Living

 Seniors need a real voice in government.
 I support creating a Senior Liaison Officer: a full-time advocate who works with the Mayor, the City Council, and the Council on Aging, while also serving as the first-stop call for seniors navigating City Hall.

 Also, in this election season, I’ve been sent candidate questionnaires by many Somerville groups—but I was surprised to learn that there is no such questionnaire for seniors’ issues!
-So I’ll work with seniors to create one.
-A questionnaire, drafted by and for older residents, would put senior concerns firmly on the agenda in every election.
+Thankfully, a group involved with the Massachusetts Senior Action Council is putting one together now; I will work to support a robust questionnaire in Somerville for senior issues both this election season and for the future, to help put these concerns firmly on the agenda in every election.

 Seniors contribute enormously to civic life, and they deserve dignity, safety, and representation.
 A city that works for seniors is a city that works better for everyone.